ianstormtaylor/void/docs/random.md

 ## Extras

-These are more specific randomness helpers for specific use cases, to make your code easier to read at a glance.
+These are more specific randomness generators for specific use cases, to make your code easier to read at a glance.

 ### `Random.entry()`